-For all troubleshooting queries, please visit the Focusrite Answerbase at www.focusrite.com/answerbase where you will find articles covering numerous troubleshooting examples.
+For all troubleshooting queries, please visit the Focusrite Help Centre at support.focusrite.com where you will find articles covering numerous troubleshooting examples

 COPYRIGHT AND LEGAL NOTICES

 Focusrite is a registered trade mark.
 Focusrite Control and Clarett are trade marks of Focusrite Audio Engineering Limited.